JusBueno/EE5561_project_final/README.md

 **Optional arguments:**

---resume : Whether to resume training if a previous checkpoint is found in the folder.
-Default is True.
+--resume or --start_new : Whether to resume training from existing checkpoint.
+Default is --resume

 --net : Network type to use.
 Default is "REF".

---VAE_enable : Enable or disable the VAE module.
-Default is True.
+--VAE_enable or --VAE_disable : Whether to use the VAE.
+Default it --VAE_enable

 --num_epochs : Number of epochs to train.
 Default is 300.